bx3/shannon_cpp/README.md

  		* d -- is single stranded
 * custom
 	* argument: a config file (More details in next section)
-	* custom provide a fine-tuned control over the whole Shannon_RNA_Seq processing, user can start at any check point to practice new parameters setting, provided that input are available
+	* custom setting provides a fine-tuned control over the whole processing, an user can start at any functional block to practice new parameters
-	* 19 tests are available to start at any point in the flowchart, provided their input are given at proper place
+	* 19 tests are available to start at any point in the flowchart, provided that the corresponding inputs inside a cylinder are available and placed at proper place [See Output file structure](#output-file-structure)
 	* start from beginning, run the whole process: choose 12
 	* run task A, B, C: choose 3
 	* run task B, C   : choose 14